corda/corda-docs-portal/content/en/platform/corda/5.1/application-networks/creating/members/register.md

 {{% /tab %}}
 {{< /tabs >}}

 The registration context of the member's request to join the network can specify custom properties.
-These will be included in the member's `MemberInfo`.
+Keys of custom properties must have the prefix `ext.`.
 For example:

 ```shell
 "context": {